This is a fixed-text formatted version of a Jupyter notebook

 4. Save new Event List and writing a modify HDU index table

 In the following, we show how to write the files in a directory contained in the original datastore directory.
-This follows the logic of DL3 data store and facilitate the manipulation of the HDU table.
+This follows the logic of DL3 data store and facilitates the manipulation of the HDU table.

 [31]: